pavelovcharov/jc_dev/jc/.doc/readme_en.txt

 If Java vrtaul machine is installed properly, jc can be runned by double click on jc.jar.
 To run jc from command line execute java -jar jc.jar command.
 You can use jc_win.exe to run jc in Windows OS.

+What's new in jc 0.657
+  • added - partial drag and drop support (files can be dropped to the jc window from other programs);
+  • added - new command - copy file to the current dir (Shift+F5);
+  • added - system icons for files;
+  • added - Italian loclization (by joe20 http://sourceforge.net/users/joe20);
+  • fixed - search in text locks files;
+  • fixed - Hot keys "Copy path" and "Copy name" are mixed;
+  • fixed - File cleared when copied to itself;
+  • fixed - Search - Any text can be found in empty file;
+  • fixed - some small bugs.

 Known Bugs
   • error occurs after opening a big file by internal viewer